shribreeze/Calendar/calendar/README.md

 - Calculates visible area of each month to determine active header
 - Loads months dynamically based on scroll position rather than user interaction
 - Maintains scroll position when new months are added
+- Horizontal modal scrolling with snap behavior for smooth entry navigation
+- Auto-scroll to selected entry when modal opens

 Mobile-First Approach:
-- Different modal experiences for desktop vs mobile (navigation vs single card)
+- Horizontal scrollable card containers for both mobile and desktop
-- Touch-friendly button sizes and spacing
+- Touch-friendly drag scrolling with snap-to-center behavior
 - Responsive grid that adapts to screen width
-- Hidden scrollbars for cleaner mobile appearance
+- Hidden scrollbars for cleaner appearance across all devices
+- Native touch scrolling with WebkitOverflowScrolling optimization

 Visual Design:
 - Purple-blue gradient theme for modern aesthetic